-- Compliance with all applicable conflict laws.
-Brokers and agents shall comply with any and all local, state, and federal conflict of interest laws, rules and regulations, as they shall hereafter be amended from time to time. - Statement of Economic Interest Disclosure Form (Form 700).
-Any real estate brokers or agents representing the Housing Commission which are defined by the FPPA as "consultants" of the Housing Commission shall be required to file a Form 700 disclosure form at all times required by the state and local law, and in addition, prior to the execution of any contract the "consultant" shall provide an executed paper Form 700 for Housing Commission review to ensure that at the date of execution of the contract that no known conflicts of interest exist. - Updated Conflict Attestations.
-Prior to Housing Commission entering into any Letters of Intent, Purchase and Sale Agreements or other instrument with the intent to acquire real estate, and prior to closing escrow to purchase real estate, brokers and agents shall update prior written disclosures in writing and deliver the same to Housing Commission so that Housing Commission may verify that the broker/agent has no conflicts of interest that would preclude the Housing Commission from working with the broker/agent and purchasing the real estate. - Dual Agency.
-In the event the broker/agent represents the owner or owners of property which the broker/agent believes may be suitable for the Housing Commission's consideration, the broker/agent shall provide the Housing Commission with a written disclosure notice stating the address of the property, the owner of the property and the names of all persons employed or otherwise working for the broker/agent with respect to the property, and any and all prior business or personal relationships between the broker/agent and the sellers. - Abstention in the Event of Conflict.
-The Housing Commission will determine in its sole discretion whether the broker/agent's representation with respect to the acquisition of a property or interest in the property or seller is prohibited or likely prohibited by federal, state or local law, rule or regulation.
-If the Housing Commission determines that such dual representation or other financial, business or other interest ARE NOT PROHIBITED by any federal, state, or local law, rule or regulation, then the broker/agent shall represent the Housing Commission with respect to the potential acquisition of such a property.
-However, if either the Housing Commission determines that such dual representation or other interest
+Brokers and agents are solely responsible for compliance with all applicable conflict laws, rules and regulations.

+- ii.
+Statement of Economic Interest Disclosure Form (Form 700). - Any real estate brokers or agents representing the Housing Commission which are defined by the Fair Political Practices Act (FPPC) as "consultants" of the Housing Commission shall be required to file a Form 700 disclosure form at all times required by the state and local law, and in addition, prior to the execution of any contract the "consultant" shall provide an executed paper Form 700 for Housing Commission review to ensure that at the date of execution of the contract that no known conflicts of interest exist.
+Brokers and agents are solely responsible for ensuring their filed Form 700 remains current and shall notify the Housing Commission within three business days of filing a Form 700 amendment. - iii.
+Updated Conflict Attestations.
+Prior to Housing Commission entering into any Letters of Intent, Purchase and Sale Agreements or other instrument with the intent to acquire real estate, and prior to closing escrow to purchase real estate, brokers and agents shall update prior written disclosures in writing and deliver the same to Housing Commission so that Housing Commission may verify that the broker/agent has no conflicts of interest that would preclude the Housing Commission from working with the broker/agent and purchasing the real estate. - In the event the broker/agent retained by the Housing Commission represents the owner or owners of property that the broker/agent believes may be suitable for the Housing Commission's consideration, the broker/agent shall provide the Housing Commission with a written disclosure notice stating the address of the property, the owner of the property the names of all persons employed or otherwise working for the broker/agent with respect to the property, and any and all prior and current business or personal relationships between the broker/agent and the seller(s) of the property.